-As the New York Times once pointed out, in an article titled Before He Became a Saint, no one knows exactly how many books about Lincoln have been published.
+In fact, according to an article in the New York Times, no one knows exactly how many books about Lincoln have been published.

-Yet, some people have ventured to guess, such as one prominent collector who states there have been at least 7,000 books about Lincoln while Bookmarks Magazine reports a much higher number of at least 16,000 books.
+Yet, some people have ventured to guess, such as one prominent book collector who estimates there have been at least 7,000 books published on Lincoln.
+Yet, Bookmarks Magazine reports a much higher number of at least 16,000 books.

 The books listed here are best-sellers on the topic, have received great reviews from critics and historians, have won numerous literary awards, such as the Pulitzer Prize and the Lincoln Award, and have 4 to 5 star ratings on sites like Amazon and Goodreads.